subhamc88/blog/content/posts/projects/rpc-python.md

 Let's break it down.

-1. We write code in various programming languages to perform tasks, which we then organise into smaller and simpler functions that perform specific tasks.
+1. We write code in various programming languages to perform tasks, which we then organize into smaller and simpler functions that perform specific tasks.
 The only caveat is that the functions are to be called in the main function for execution.

-2. When the number of functions increase, we group these functions into different files based on thier usage context and import those functions to the required files for execution.
+2. When the number of functions increase, we group these functions into different files based on their usage context and import those functions to the required files for execution.

-3. But what if we have functions that requires more cpu cores and memory than what we currently have?
+3. But what if we have functions that requires more CPU cores and memory than what we currently have?

 This is where **RPC** comes to the scene, enabling us to run the function on a different computer and get the output on our system